 "The legislation of the RK does not define the concepts of admission and membership fees.
 Membership-based NCOs, according to the civil legislation of the RK, include associations (unions), public associations, religious associations, unions of auditors, defense attorneys' bar associations, associations of notary public lawyers and of appraisers.
 Only these organizations have the right to obtain income from admission and membership fees.
-This right should be stated in the charter of the organization, and can also be regulated by the organization's bylaws (for instance, by the provision on admission and membership fees), or agreements with each member of the organization, which envisage their obligation to pay admission and membership fees to the association.
-Also, in our opinion, when establishing an NGO of any organizational and legal form (both membership and non-member organizations), founders can make an affiliation payment that will not be taxable [CIT...]."86 in the form of sponsorship;
+This right should be stated in the charter of the organization, and can also be regulated by the organization's bylaws (for instance, by the provision on admission and membership fees), or agreements with each member of the organization, which envisage their obligation to pay admission and membership fees in the form of social support of an individual;

-84 Subparagraph 38) paragraph 1, Article 1 of the Tax Code RK.
+92 Subparagraph 38) paragraph 1, Article 1 of the Tax Code RK.

-85 Subparagraph 10) paragraph 1 of Art.
-1 of the Law on Charitable Activities: "..charitable assistance includes property provided by the benefactor on a gratuitous basis in order to assist the user in improving his financial and (or) material situation: in the form of social support of an individual;
+93 Subparagraph 10) paragraph 1 of Art.
+1 of the Law on Charitable Activities: "...charitable assistance includes property provided by the benefactor on a gratuitous basis in order to assist the user in improving his financial and (or) material situation:

+in the form of sponsorship;